Skip to main content

 Lmc\Rbac\Role\ObjectRepositoryRoleProvider::class => [

-'object_manager' => 'doctrine.entitymanager.orm_default',
+'object_manager' => 'my.doctrine.entitymanager.for.roles',

 'class_name' => 'App\Entity\Role',